 Bathurst Bay is some 13km from the tip of Cape Melville and with favourable tides it’s possible to drive up the coast all the way to the tip.
 However, our progress was barred by several very soft, deep estuary outfalls and the tide didn’t fall enough to let them drain out to the sea, so we were forced to return to our camp.
 The thought of being stuck on a rising tide in a croc-infested estuary wasn’t very appealing…

 For the return trip from Cape Melville we retraced our tracks as far as the Wakooka ruins and turned west towards Lakefield National Park.
-This track was easier than the rutted, eroded one into Cape Melville, but was very sandy in places, sending us into low range and making us thankful we are still running only medium tyre pressures.
+This track was easier than the rutted, eroded one into Cape Melville, but was very sandy in places, sending us into low range and making us thankful we were still running only medium tyre pressures.
 The vegetation varied between savannah and tall forest, and we came across several grass fires, but they caused no trouble, being slow moving and with much lower flame temperature than the wildfires Down South.

 The country was dry and dusty late in the dry season, and most of the creeks and waterholes had evaporated or shrunk.
-However, we passed a lonely gravesite that served as a reminder that with The Wet come sudden, powerful waterflows; one of which took the life of a local teenager during the wet season in 1961.
+However, we passed a lonely gravesite that served as a reminder that with The Wet come sudden, powerful waterflows; one of which took the life of a local teenager during the wet season

 The last 30km to the Normanby River ford at Kalpowar Station was rough, potholed clay, criss-crossed in places by tree roots and, even where the surface was level, sharp corrugations had formed.